BiblioNexusStudio/aquifer-server/src/Aquifer.Jobs/readme.md

 # Aquifer.Jobs

-We have two kinds of Azure Function jobs, Subscriber and Managers.
+We have two kinds of Azure Function jobs, MessageSubscribers and Managers.
 Both kinds are triggered and run asynchronously.

 ## Managers